pblaney/mgp1000/README.md

 # Myeloma Genome Project 1000
-Comprehensive bioinformatics pipeline for the large-scale collaborative analysis of Multiple Myeloma genomes in an effort to deliniate the broad spectrum of somatic events
+Comprehensive bioinformatics pipeline for the large-scale collaborative analysis of Multiple Myeloma genomes in an effort to delineate the broad spectrum of somatic events

 ## Pipeline Overview
 In order to analyze over one thousand matched tumor/normal whole-genome samples across multiple data centers in a consistent manner, a pipeline was created that leverages the workflow management, portability, and reproducibility of [Nextflow](http://www.nextflow.io/) in conjuction with [Singularity](https://sylabs.io/docs/).